🔨 Custom Cabinetry — Western MA & Northern CT

 📐

 Your kitchen has odd angles, soffits, or non-standard dimensions Stock and semi-custom cabinets leave gaps and wasted space.
-Custom fills every inch.
+Custom cabinetry is built to fill every inch of your actual room.

 🏝️

-You want a kitchen island built to your exact size Custom islands fit your floor plan, seating preferences, and storage needs precisely.
+You want a kitchen island built to your exact floor plan size Custom islands are designed around your exact dimensions — the right length, depth, and height for how you use your kitchen.

 🗄️

-You need specialty storage that stock cabinets don't offer Built-in wine racks, appliance garages, deep drawer banks, pull-out spice towers.
+You need specialty storage that stock cabinets don't offer Built-in wine racks, appliance garages, deep drawer banks, pull-out spice towers — all configurable from scratch.

 🔄

-You need to match existing cabinetry Adding to an existing kitchen?
-We build cabinets that match your current door style, finish, and dimensions.
+You need to match existing cabinetry with a new addition Adding an island, pantry, or built-in to an existing kitchen?
+We build new pieces to match your current door style, finish, and dimensions exactly.

-You want a built-in coffee bar, pantry, or mudroom Custom cabinetry turns underused walls and spaces into functional, beautiful storage.
+You want a built-in coffee bar, pantry, or mudroom Custom cabinetry turns underused walls and wasted corners into functional, beautiful storage that looks like it was always there.

 May not be the right fit if...

-You need to change your kitchen layout or move walls — consider a kitchen remodel
+You want to change your kitchen layout with new walls or plumbing moves — that's a kitchen remodel conversation

 What's Included